RocesV/Chlamytina/README.md

 ### 0. Purpose ###

-Chlamytina is a small project focused in the well known green-algae model *Chlamydomonas reinhardtii* that tries to answer a common questions in some proteomic/transcriptomic studies: \
+Chlamytina is a small project focused in the well known green-algae model *Chlamydomonas reinhardtii* trying to answer a common question in some proteomic/transcriptomic studies: \
 \
 **Are my molecules of interest epigenetically regulated?** \
 \